The Value of a Liberal Arts Education

 From the origins of Western civilization in the ancient world comes the concept of a liberal arts education.
-The term has origins in the Greek word eleutheros and the Latin word liber, both meaning “free.”
+The term comes from the Greek word eleutheros and the Latin word liber, both meaning “free.”
 For free (male) citizens to fully participate in Athenian democracy, they needed certain skills in critical thinking and communication developed through a broad education in seven disciplines: the trivium, or verbal arts, consisting of grammar, logic, and rhetoric; the quadrivium, or numerical arts, consisting of arithmetic, astronomy, music, and geometry.
 Such an education celebrated and nurtured human freedom and early democracy.

 The term liberal arts education does not mean an education that indoctrinates students in the political ideology of liberalism or the thoughts of those labeled as political liberals.

 In modern times, we can look to the American Association of Colleges and Universities (AAC&U) for a contemporary understanding of this concept.